mdn/content/files/en-us/web/css/@font-face/src/index.md

   - : Specifies the full name or postscript name of a locally-installed font face using the `local()` component value, which uniquely identifies a single font face within a larger family.
     The name can optionally be enclosed in quotes.
 The font face name [is not case-sensitive](https://drafts.csswg.org/css-fonts-3/#font-family-casing).

+> [!NOTE]
-> **Note:** The {{domxref("Local Font Access API", "Local Font Access API", "", "nocode")}} can be used to access the user's locally installed font data — this includes higher-level details such as names, styles, and families, as well as the raw bytes of the underlying font files.
+> The {{domxref("Local Font Access API", "Local Font Access API", "", "nocode")}} can be used to access the user's locally installed font data — this includes higher-level details such as names, styles, and families, as well as the raw bytes of the underlying font files.

 ## Description